Rosacea Skincare Guide: Causes, Triggers & Best Products

 Quick Answer

 Rosacea is a chronic inflammatory skin condition most often associated with persistent redness, flushing, visible blood vessels, bumps, sensitivity, and in some cases eye irritation.
-The most effective long-term strategy is usually not one "miracle product," but a protocol: trigger reduction, barrier repair, calming actives, and daily mineral UV protection.
+The most effective long-term strategy is a protocol: trigger reduction, barrier repair, calming actives, and daily mineral UV protection.

 What Is Rosacea?